 This sandwich has been a staple of local cuisine forever and can be stuffed with anything from roast beef to french fries and brown gravy all tucked inside a fresh loaf of french bread.
 What makes this festival so much fun is the creativity.
 Today you’ll find pork cheeks po-boys, vegetarian po-boys and even one from the Vietnamese community.
 There are no rules.
 And there are forty vendors to choose from.
 A word of advice ….. go hungry!

-And as always at New Orleans festivals there’ll be lots of good music.
+And as always at our festivals there’ll be lots of good music.
 On 3 stages you’ll find the likes of Re-Birth, Papa Grows Funk, George Porter, Walter Wolfman Washington and many more.
 In between eating and listening to music check out the local crafts for sale.